hapax/hapax.github.io/assets/teaching.md

 To conclude my little manifesto, I want to suggest a couple of directions out of the scrubland.
-The first is the way of *pure* mathematics.
+The first is the way of *pure mathematics*.
-This is the realm of abstraction, of generalisation, of proof, and most importantly, beauty.
+This is the realm of abstraction, of generalisation, of proof, and most importantly, *beauty8.
 Aesthetic considerations are famously important to pure mathematicians.
 The philosopher Bertrand Russell said that pure maths had a "beauty cold and austere, like that of sculpture", and was "capable of a stern